IlyaMur/teach_yourself_app/README.md

 ### About

-Clone of one the famous e-learning platform made in Ruby on Rails.
+The analogue of one of the famous e-learning platform made with Ruby on Rails.
 Currently under active development.

 ---